rust-lang/chalk/book/src/types.md

 readily embedded into a variety of contexts.
 Most specifically, we would like to be able to embed into rustc and rust-analyzer, and permit those two projects to use distinct memory management strategies.
-This is primarily achieved via the `TypeFamily` trait.
+This is primarily achieved via the `Interner` trait.

 Initially, at least in rustc, the goal is to be able to easily and "reasonably efficiently" convert back and forth between rustc's native